 We will get your child set up with the right equipment and technology.
 Our tablets come installed with a video conferencing app.

 Connecting with the SChool

 Once your child is all set with their equipment, we work with the school to introduce them to Hopecam and get them on board.
 It is often helpful if you have given the guidance counselor, principal or teacher a heads up about Hopecam.

 Generally, schools can use their own computers for Hopecam and we provide the webcam.
 In special circumstances, we lend the school a laptop.

 We work with administrators, teachers, guidance counselors and tech staff to set up Hopecam in your child’s classroom.
 This process typically takes one to two months, depending on circumstances.

-Once the school is set up with a web camera and Skype, we help the family and the teacher agree on a schedule and style of a connection.
+Once the school is set up with a web camera and the video conferencing application, we help the family and the teacher agree on a schedule and style of a connection.
 We always recommend a test call be done first between the teacher and the child before inviting the rest of the class in on the call.

 Teachers have a lot going on in their classrooms, and Hopecam is one more thing that we ask teachers to take on.
 We ask that you remember that the teacher, or staff member, is doing Hopecam voluntarily because they understand the impact it can have on a homebound child.

 Keep in touch with your child’s teacher using email and let them know ahead of time if you have to cancel a connection.